VektorTech/jones-store/README.md

 - Native internationalization(`Intl`) class - API that provides many tools for internationalization purposes has a method for formatting currency.

-- It's probably best not to program the database using triggers or procedures because they tend to become invisible (may forget or not be aware of them during development), it's probably best to perform calculations on the server instead.
+- It's probably best not to program the database using triggers or procedures since they tend to become invisible (may forget or not be aware of them during development), it's probably best to perform calculations on the server instead.

 - Alternative way to update state `setState(state => ...)`